 Download and install the BLAST package (ftp://ftp.ncbi.nlm.nih.gov/blast/executables/release/LATEST/) for sequence similarity searches.
-Metaxa2.2 works with both the legacy version of BLAST as well as BLAST+.
+Metaxa2 works with both the legacy version of BLAST, as well as BLAST+.
 It should work with any version of BLAST starting with version 2.2 and later.
 Download the BLAST package for your operating system to your preferred directory.
 Open a command line terminal, move into the directory with "cd/home/user/" and unpack the tarball with "tar-xvfz blast-2.2.24-platform.tar.gz".
 Move into the bin directory inside the newly created BLAST directory, and move all of its contained files into your preferred bin directory.
 Alternatively, you can add the BLAST bin directory to your PATH.
-The BLAST package should now be installed on your computer; you can check this by typing "blastall -" in the terminal and press enter; you should now see the listing of BLAST options.
+The BLAST package should now be installed on your computer; you can check this by typing "blastall-" in the terminal and press enter; you should now see the listing of BLAST options.

-Download and install MAFFT (http://mafft.cbrc.jp/alignment/software/) for multiple alignment.
-Metaxa2 relies on MAFFT version 7 (although it likely would work also with version 6).
-MAFFT is not critical for Metaxa2's core functions, but is used for automatically creating alignments for sequences of uncertain taxonomic placement.
+Download and install the MAFFT (http://mafft.cbrc.jp/alignment/software/) for multiple alignment.
+Metaxa2, as previous versions of Metaxa, relies on MAFFT version 6.
+MAFFT is not critical for Metaxa2's core functions, but is used for automatically creating alignments of uncertain sequences.
 Instructions for installing MAFFT are available on the MAFFT download page.